CPS-IT/handlebars/Documentation/Introduction/Index.rst

 ============

 This extension is based on the great work of `Digitas Pixelpark GmbH <https://www.digitaspixelpark.com/>`_.
-It was heavily extended and is now maintained by `familie redlich digital GmbH <https://www.familie-redlich.de/>`_.
+It was heavily extended and is now maintained by `coding. powerful. systems.
+CPS GmbH <https://www.cps-it.de/>`_.

 .. _license: